20 Essential Sales Skills

 Truly hearing what customers say (and don't say) helps you identify hidden needs and show respect for their perspective.
 Active listeners focus completely on the speaker, ask clarifying questions, and confirm understanding.

-Instead of thinking about your next point while someone speaks, try to understand them so thoroughly you could summarize their position to their satisfaction.
+Instead of thinking about your next point while someone speaks, understand them so thoroughly that you could summarize their position to their satisfaction.
 This often reveals concerns or opportunities they haven't explicitly stated.

 Many salespeople form responses while customers are still talking.
-This causes them to miss crucial information and appears self-centered.
+This causes them to miss crucial information and appear self-centered.

 14. Customer Service